fenixkz/rl_journey/Lesson-3/theory.md

 The Solution: **Importance Sampling (IS) Weights**

 Importance Sampling is a method used to address a common statistical problem: how to evaluate one strategy using data that was generated by a different one.
-In reinforcement learning, this is central to off-policy learning, where an agent needs to learn about a new, improved policy using experiences gathered from older, different policies.

-The core mechanism is to re-weight each data point to correct for this mismatch.
-For every experience, a correction factor known as the importance ratio is calculated.
-This ratio compares the probability of taking a certain action under the new target policy to the probability of taking that same action under the old behavior policy that originally generated the data.

-An experience is given a higher weight if its action is more probable under the new policy, increasing its influence on the learning update.
-Conversely, its influence is down-weighted if the action is now less probable.
-This process mathematically corrects for the bias of using off-policy data, allowing the agent to make an accurate judgment about its new strategy.

-The main benefit of this technique is a significant improvement in sample efficiency.
-It enables the agent to continuously and safely learn from its entire history in the replay buffer, even as its strategy changes.
-This ability to effectively reuse past experiences is a key component of many modern reinforcement learning algorithms.
+In our case the one strategy is our true experience of agent interaction with the environment and the second strategy is picking for training only most suprising experience tuples.
+To being able to safely improve the first strategy using the second strategy we have to re-weight each data point to correct for this mismatch.
 For each sampled transition $i$, an IS weight $w_i$ is calculated to adjust its contribution to the gradient update.
 The weight is typically:
 $$
 w_i = \left( \frac{1}{N \cdot P(i)} \right)^\beta
 $$